Greetings Adventurers - An actual play, comedy podcast using Dungeons & Dragons as a framework for creating a (mostly) improvised narrative.

 The Brattle - Theater in Harvard Square showing the best in classic, cutting-edge, foreign, and art-house films.
 Their specialty is a repertory programming format consisting of films from a particular director, genre, or subject shown over the course of a week, or on the same weekday throughout the month.

-Coolidge Corner Theater - Currently offering virtual screenings.
-New England's most successful independent, nonprofit cinema.
+Coolidge Corner Theater - New England's most successful independent, nonprofit cinema.
 Built as a church in 1906, it was redesigned as an Art Deco movie palace in 1933 and has never closed its doors to the public since then.
 Located in Brookline, Massachusetts, it was the community's first movie theater and now, a non-profit foundation since 1989, it presents the finest international, documentary, animated, and independent film selections and series.